Euro zone and China herald global slowdown

-LONDON/WASHINGTON Europe's debt crisis might have pushed its economy into a steeper contraction than earlier thought and growth in China is cooling, according to surveys on Monday that pointed to a sharp global slowdown underway.
+LONDON Europe's debt crisis might have pushed its economy into a steeper contraction than earlier thought and growth in China is sputtering, according to surveys on Monday that pointed to a sharp global slowdown underway.

-Still, analysts are not yet forecasting a global recession, with the service industry in the United States continuing to show underlying strength even though activity expanded at its slowest pace last month in nearly two years.
+While the service sector in the United States grew at its slowest pace in nearly two years in November, it continued to display underlying strength, with sturdy gains in both new orders and business activity.

-"The global economy is still expanding, but certainly at a much slower rate than it was earlier in the year," said Jay Bryson, global economist at Wells Fargo in Charlotte, North Carolina.

 While recession in the euro zone now looks a foregone conclusion, there are worrying signs the Chinese economy is starting to sag -- perhaps unsurprising given the European Union is China's biggest export partner.